 Learning about our local history is very important to us.
 We make sure all our topics are relevant to the children and try and get out into our community as much as possible!

 During COVID school closures, Year 3 started a community project to raise money for North Bristol NHS Charities.
 Each member of the class had to walk, run, cycle, hop… However they wanted to!
-They raised almost £1900.
+So far, they have raised almost £1900.

 Redfield Edge had a massive DANCEATHON to raise money for the NSPCC.
 As a school, we danced for 4hours raising £1895!